Intel-bigdata/SSM/docs/enable-kerberos.md

 ### 2. Export keytabs

-#### 2.1 Add smartserver Kerberos principal to database and export it to keytab.
+#### 2.1 Add smart server (standby server) Kerberos principal to database and export it to keytab.
 ```
 kadmin.local:addprinc -randkey {username}/{hostname}
 kadmin.local:xst -k /xxx/xxx/smartserver-{hostname}.keytab {username}/{hostname}
 ```
 **Note:** replace the username with the HDFS user who has the correct permission to execute actions and replace hostname with hostname of the smart server

-#### 2.2 Add smartagent Kerberos principals to database and export it to keytabs.
+#### 2.2 Add smart agent Kerberos principals to database and export it to keytabs.
 Please create principals for each agent.
-Then use 'scp' to copy each keytab file to each agent.
+Then, use 'scp' to copy each keytab file to the corresponding agent node.
 ```
 kadmin.local:addprinc -randkey {username}/{hostname}
 kadmin.local:xst -k /xxx/xxx/smartagent-{hostname}.keytab {username}/{hostname}